Learning Action Conditions from Instructional Manuals for Instruction Understanding: Experiments and Analysis

-\tbref{tab:main_results} upper half summarizes both the human and model performance on our standard split (30\% train, 60\% test) of WikiHow annotated-set.
-Contextualized model obviously outperforms the non-contextualized counterpart by a large margin.
+\tbref{tab:main_results} left half summarizes both the human and model performance on our standard split (30\% train, 60\% test) of WikiHow annotated-set.
+Contextualized model obviously outperforms the non-contextualized counterpart greatly, and all learned models perform well-above random baseline.
 Significant improvements on both pre- and postcondition inferences can be noticed when heuristically constructed data is utilized, especially when no second-stage self-training is involved.
-The best performance is achieved by applying all the heuristics we design, and can be further improved by augmenting the constructed weakly-supervised dataset with pseudo supervisions.
-Similar performance trends can be observed in~\tbref{tab:main_results} lower half where a zero-shot transfer from models trained on WikiHow data to Instructables is conducted.
-In either datasets, there are still large gaps between the best model and human performance (\textgreater 20\% F1-score).
+The best performance is achieved by \textbf{applying all the heuristics} we design, where further improvements are made by augmenting with second-stage pseudo supervisions.
+Similar performance trends can be observed in~\tbref{tab:main_results} right half where a zero-shot transfer from models trained on WikiHow data to Instructables is conducted.

+Notice that the zero-shot GPT-3 performs quite poorly compared to our \textit{best low-resource training setting}, and generally worse than our zero-shot contextualized model utilizing only the heuristically constructed data.
+We hypothetically attribute the poor performance to both the requirement of exhaustive search of the conditions across the whole manual, and its lacking of complex commonsense reasoning; justifying the effectiveness of our proposed training paradigm and the difficulty of our task.
+Nevertheless, there are still \textbf{large rooms} for improvement as the best model falls well-behind human performance (\textgreater 20\% F1-score gap).

-\mypar{Heuristics Ablations.} \tbref{tab:main_results} also features ablation studies on the designed heuristics.
-One can observe that keyword are mostly effective on inferring the postconditions, and co-references are significantly beneficial in the Instructables data, which can hypothetically be attributed to the writing style of these two datasets (\ie authors of Instructables could be using co-referred terms much more).
+\mypar{Heuristics Ablations.} \tbref{tab:heus_ablations} features ablation studies on the designed heuristics.
+One can observe that keywords are mostly effective on inferring the postconditions, and co-references are significantly beneficial in the Instructables data, which can hypothetically be attributed to the writing style of the datasets (\ie authors of Instructables might use co-referred terms more).
 Temporal relation resolution is consistently helpful across pre- and postconditions as well as datasets, suggesting only relying on narrated orders could degenerate the performance.